TebaldiLab/FoldARE/README.md

 # FoldARE: Folding and Analysis of RNA ensembles

 FoldARE is a computational tool for the prediction and analysis of RNA secondary structure.
-The prediction step is based on a two-step strategy:
+The prediction step (foldare_predict) is based on a two-step strategy:

  &nbsp;&nbsp;step 1 - from an RNA fasta:
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(a)  predicts an ensemble,